Davis MacIntyre & Associates

 Vice President, Senior Archaeologist

 Laura holds a Master’s degree in European Historical Archaeology from the University of Sheffield and a B.A.
 (Honours, summa cum laude) in Anthropology from Saint Mary’s University, Halifax.
 Laura has been involved in archaeological field survey since 2006, and began working in the consulting field in 2008.
 Laura specializes in the archaeology of industrialization and in standing building archaeology, a growing field in the Maritimes and worldwide.
 She is also experienced with a range of historic and precontact sites.
 Further to her interest in Nova Scotia’s vibrant industries of the nineteenth century and beyond, Laura is on the Board of Directors for Industrial Heritage Nova Scotia.
 She is a research associate with the Nova Scotia Museum, studying heritage buildings within the museum system and is a member of the Register of Professional Archaeologists (Reg.
 No. 4714).

 Courtney Glen, MA, RPA

 Senior Archaeologist and Safety Coordinator

-Courtney Glen joined Davis MacIntyre & Associates in 2012, after she completed her MA in Landscape Archaeology from the University of York, UK.
-She also holds a Bachelor of Arts, with a major in Anthropology and a minor in Chemistry, as well as a Diploma of Forensic Science from Saint Mary’s University.
-Her MA thesis explored the social landscapes of crime and poverty in 19th century York, UK.
-Courtney has participated in archaeological research and excavation projects for over a decade on a range of sites dating to the precontact period through to the 20th century, in both Nova Scotia and the UK.
-Her specializations include community engagement, project management, burial archaeology, and archival research.
+Courtney joined Davis MacIntyre & Associates in 2012, after she completed her MA in Landscape Archaeology from the University of York, UK.
+She also holds a Bachelor of Arts in Anthropology, as well as a Diploma of Forensic Science from Saint Mary’s University.
+Her specializations include community engagement, project management, burial archaeology, and archival research, and has experience in working on archaeological sites dating from the precontact period to the 20th century.
 Courtney has directed large- and small-scale projects and conducted project management for some of the most complex projects DMA has completed in recent years.
-She has provided both day-to-day and long-term planning when large or varied work teams are assembled.
-Courtney has worked to develop mitigation and management plans for a variety of developments and excels in detail-oriented policy development and implementation.
+She has worked to develop mitigation and management plans for a variety of developments and excels in detail-oriented policy development and implementation.
 Courtney also acts as safety coordinator for Davis MacIntyre & Associates and manages the safety program.
 She currently serves on the Nova Scotia Archaeology Society’s Board of Directors is a member of the Register of Professional Archaeologists (Reg.
 No. 4741).

 Vanessa McKillop, MA, RPA